Samandaji/alx-higher_level_programming/0x00-python-hello_world/README.md

-This directory contains the task files for the repo: 0x00.
-Python - Hello, World
+This contains my files on 0x00 project